-- 1. The estimated remaining life (RUL, see Table 42) of the equipment that is being removed, designated the first N years, and - 2.
+- 2. Table 40) of the equipment that is being removed, designated the first N years, and - 3.
 Years EUL N through EUL, where EUL is 20 years.

-Deemed savings for early retirement projects can be calculated using the same equation as used for replaceon-burnout projects, but replacing the $AFUE{base}$ factor with the $AFUE{base{early}}$ factor using either field measurements of the AFUE of the existing system, or as described by the following equation.25
+Deemed savings for early retirement projects can be calculated using the same equation as used for replaceon-burnout projects, but replacing the $AFUE{base}$ factor with the $AFUE{base{early}}$ factor using either field measurements of the AFUE of the existing system, or as described by the following equation.